Hubert Stanley Middleton: Academic career

 From 1931 Middleton was appointed organist and director of studies in music at Trinity College, Cambridge, taking over as organist from Alan Gray, and establishing his music rooms in the set formerly occupied by Sir James Frazer.
 He started lecturing in music at Trinity from 1938.
-After Edward Dent finished his tenure as professor of music at the University of Cambridge in 1941, no official successor was appointed for the rest of the war years, so Middleton took on the task of continuing Dent's reforms, designing the syllabus for the full tripos in music at Cambridge that came into effect in 1945.
+After Edward Dent finished his tenure as professor of music at the University of Cambridge in 1941, no official successor was appointed for the rest of the war years.

+Middleton took on the task of continuing Dent's reforms, designing the syllabus for the full tripos in music at Cambridge that came into effect in 1945.
 Its success influenced the University of Oxford to establish its own faculty and honours school of music.

-Aside from a year in 1945-6 working for the British Education Section in Berlin, he stayed at Trinity for 28 years until his death, aged 69.
-Middleton became highly regarded as an influential teacher, and his students at Cambridge included James Clifford Brown, Mary Berry, David Barlow, Mervyn Horder, Gerald Hocken Knight, Raymond Leppard, William Mann, Bernard Rose and Stephen Wilkinson.
+Aside from a year in 1945-6 working for the British Education Section in Berlin, Middleton served at Trinity for 28 years until his death, aged 69.
+He became highly regarded as an influential teacher, and his students at Cambridge included James Clifford Brown, Mary Berry, David Barlow, Mervyn Horder, Gerald Hocken Knight, Raymond Leppard, William Mann, Bernard Rose and Stephen Wilkinson.

 Middleton was also an occasional composer of church music.
-One work, the motet for unaccompanied double choir Let my prayer be set forth, published in 1928, is considered a technical tour de force, with the two choirs singing in canon at one bar's interval.
+One work, the motet for unaccompanied double choir Let my prayer be set forth, published in 1928, is considered a technical tour de force, featuring the two choirs singing in canon at one bar's interval.
 Other works include Praise to the Holiest in the Height for double choir and organ (first sung at the Three Choirs Festival in 1930) and The West Wind for unison upper voices.